jordan-dinwiddy/socket-io-demo/README.md

 socket-io-demo
 ==============

-Demo code using Socket IO and the bindings available in Java
+Examples of using Socket IO and the bindings available in Java.

 How to compile and run
 ----------------------